leonardb/mnesia_fdb/README.md

 Contributions and feedback are welcome.

-**WARNING** This is not considered safe for production and you should expect to lose data over versions since the keying formats are in flux as secondary index support is worked on.
+**WARNING** This is not considered safe for production yet.

 ### TODO / Help Wanted
-- [ ] Secondary Indexes (in-progress)
 - [ ] Watch table definition keys for changes (eg, index added on a different node)
 - [ ] Performance improvements, especially in the iterator
 - [ ] Backup/restore
+- [ ] Primary/Secondary node concept.
+Controlling table creation/deletion from a single node

 ## FoundationDB